flotpython/tools/pdf/README.md

 ```
 scopecontents.py
 # or
+scopecontents.py 1 5
+# or
-scopecontest --from 1 --to 6
+scopecontents.py --from 1 --to 6
 ```

 #### rebuild